BalamiRR/BalamiRR/README.md

 -->

 - 💬 Hello!
 I'm Fuat
-- 🔭 I am Software Engineer for 3 years and right now I am learning Java Automation
+- 🔭 I am a Software Engineer for 3 years and right now I am learning Java Automation
 - 🌱 I had an oppurtunity to use several programming languages Java, JavaScript(Angular), Python as you see below 😄...